pyenthusiasts/Todos-FAST-APIs-Backend/README.md

 # Todo Application Backend with FastAPI

-This project demonstrates a backend REST API for a **Todo Application** built using **FastAPI**, a modern and fast web framework for building APIs with Python.
+This project demonstrates a simple, demo backend REST API for a **Todo Application** built using **FastAPI**, a modern and fast web framework for building APIs with Python.
 The API supports basic CRUD operations (Create, Read, Update, Delete) to manage a list of todo items.

 ## Table of Contents